Henry Brown (inventor)

 Henry Brown was an American inventor, perhaps best known as the inventor of a type of paper storage box.

+Little is known about his life, other than that he was living in Washington D.C. when he initially filed his patent.
 Henry Brown developed a type of compartmented storage box intended to keep sheets of carbon paper separate from each other, and patented his invention (number 352,036) on November 2, 1886.
+It has been credited as one of the earliest prototypes for a safe deposit box.